 The basalt rocks also hold scientific and historical importance.
 In 1926, the Japanese geophysicist Motonori Matuyama was the first to surmise that the Earth’s magnetic field had undergone reversals in the past, a theory made here when he discovered that the polar magnetic alignment of this basalt is the opposite of the Earth’s current magnetic polarity.
 Evidence was found in Genbudo that sometime during the formation of this basalt the Earth had experienced a reverse of magnetic polarity.

 While Genbudo does technically have its own train station and therefore is accessible by train (to a point) there is just one small catch.
 The big river that separates the station and the park.
 But worry not!
 We have that taken care of.
-For our visitors that are coming by train, get off at Gembudo Station (yes, it’s spelled with a ‘m’ instead of a ‘n’), walk down to the street and cross the street at the cross walk.
+For our visitors that are coming by train, before riding the train please first call the number 0796-23-3821 and let them know of your estimated arrival time at Gembudo Station (yes, it’s spelled with a ‘m’ instead of a ‘n’).
+Get off at Gembudo Station, walk down to the street and cross the street at the cross walk.
 Go down the narrow side street straight ahead and go towards to the river.
 You should see a sign with times and prices listed near a small concrete dock.
-There is also a number for you to call and let the staff know that you would like a ride over.
-The fare is 300 yen for adults and 150 yen for children one way.
+The fare is 700 yen for adults, 400 yen for children, and 200 yen for infants round trip.
 If you are planning on taking the train be aware that there are a limited number of trains that stop at this station, double check the train schedule before going.
 There is also a good chance that the boat will not operate during bad weather.